These Are The Ten Biggest Insurance Cryptocurrencies

 NXM (NXM: >$570 million)

 Launched in May 2019, NXM is a decentralized insurance protocol that allows users to take out covers on smart contracts using its native currency, NXM.
 It uses a risk-sharing pool to allow users to buy insurance coverage or contribute for future rewards.
 NXM is down by over 31% year to date and is presently trading at over $86.
-It has an all-time high of $187.16 (November 2021) and an all-time low of $6.84 (July 2020).7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+It has an all-time high of $187.16 (November 2021) and an all-time low of $6.84 (July 2020).7 Manufacturing Stocks That Will Overcome Current Difficulties

 .